 - In April 2004, the EPA published a final rule designating areas of the country as either meeting or not meeting the ground-level ozone National Ambient Air Quality Standards (NAAQS), also called the 8-hour ozone NAAQS.
-If an area fails to meet health-based national air quality standards, the Clean Air Act requires an area to implement a number of efforts to improve air quality by a certain date. - The Clean Air Act requires communities with air pollution levels that violate or contribute to the violations of the national air quality standard for ozone to - 1) be designated as not meeting the standard, - 2) have an EPA-approved plan in place to correct the problem, and - 3) attain each standard by specific dates. - Early Action Compacts require communities to: - Develop and implement air pollution control strategies, - Account for emissions growth, and - Achieve and maintain the national 8-hour ozone standard. - Early Action Compact areas must attain the 8-hour ozone standard no later than December 31, 2007.
-Any compact area that does not meet the standard at that time will be designated as not meeting the standard by April 15, 2008, which will trigger the mandatory Clean Air Act requirements to reduce ground-level ozone. - EPA will withdraw the deferral if an area misses any milestone set out in the Early Action Compact. - In addition to working with areas that are participating in Early Action Compacts, EPA is also working with local governments, States and Tribes that are not participating in an Early Action Compact to develop an implementation strategy for the 8-hour ozone standard. - Ground-level ozone the primary component of smog is formed in the atmosphere on hot, sunny days.
-The main ingredients of ozone come from cars, trucks, power plants, refineries and other large industrial facilities, and some natural sources. - When inhaled, even at very low levels, ozone can: - cause acute respiratory problems; - aggravate asthma; - cause significant temporary decreases in lung capacity of 15 to over 20 percent in some healthy adults; - cause inflammation of lung tissue; - lead to hospital admissions and emergency room visits [10 to 20 percent of all summertime respiratory-related hospital visits in the northeastern U.S. are
+If an area fails to meet health-based national air quality standards, the Clean Air Act requires an area to implement a number of efforts to improve air quality by a certain date. - On June 2, 2005, EPA proposed to defer Clean Air Act requirements to reduce ozone pollution for 14 Early Action Compact areas from September 30, 2005 to December 31, 2006. - The Clean Air Act requires communities with air pollution levels that violate or contribute to the violations of the national air quality standard for ozone to - 1) be designated as not meeting the standard, - 2) have an EPA-approved plan in place to correct the problem, and - 3) attain each standard by specific dates. - Early Action Compacts require communities to: - Develop and implement enforceable air pollution control strategies, - Account for emissions growth, and - Achieve and maintain the national 8-hour ozone standard. - Early Action Compact areas must attain the 8-hour ozone standard no later than December 31, 2007.
+Any compact area that does not meet the standard at that time will be designated as not meeting the standard, which will trigger the mandatory Clean Air Act requirements to reduce ground-level ozone. - EPA will withdraw the deferral if an area misses any milestone set out in the Early Action Compact. - Ground-level ozone the primary component of smog is formed in the atmosphere on hot, sunny days.
+The main ingredients of ozone come from cars, trucks, power plants, refineries and other large industrial facilities, and some natural sources. - When inhaled, even at very low levels, ozone can: - cause acute respiratory problems; - aggravate asthma; - cause significant temporary decreases in lung capacity of 15 to over 20 percent in some healthy adults; - cause inflammation of lung tissue; - lead to hospital admissions and emergency room visits [10 to 20 percent of all summertime respiratory-related hospital visits in the northeastern U.S. are associated with ozone pollution]; and

-- associated with ozone pollution]; and - impair the body's immune system defenses, making people more susceptible to respiratory illnesses, including bronchitis and pneumonia
+• impair the body's immune system defenses, making people more susceptible to respiratory illnesses, including bronchitis and pneumonia